-Curl la Tourelle Head Architecture has drawn up plans for "London's greenest public building", a school that would be entirely powered using the tidal movements of the River Thames.
+Curl la Tourelle Head Architecture has drawn up plans for "London's greenest public building", a school that would be entirely powered by tidal movements of the River Thames.

-The conceptual plans for the Thames Tidal Powered School involve a building that juts out over London's principle waterway.
-A series of large turbines positioned underneath would then allow the building to harness tidal power.
+The conceptual plans for the Thames Tidal Powered School involve a building that juts out over London's principal waterway.
+A series of large hydropower turbines positioned underneath would then allow the building to harness tidal power.

-London-based Curl la Tourelle Head Architecture believes these turbine would be able to generate all the electricity needed for the five-storey school building, due to the high velocity of tidal surge at this point in the river – just down from Cannon Street station.
+London-based Curl la Tourelle Head Architecture believes the turbines would be able to generate all the electricity needed for the five-storey school building, due to the high velocity of tidal surge at this point in the river, which is close to Cannon Street station.

 "As far west as Teddington, the power of the coastal tides is felt twice daily along the Thames, with a rise and fall of as much seven metres of water," said Wayne Head, one of the studio's two directors.

 "The movement of water due to tides represents an untapped source of power that it's high time London harnessed for good," he told Dezeen.

 "The site is located directly at the narrowest section of the Thames – meaning that the velocity of the tidal flow at this point will be the highest in the river.
 The plan is to capture this four-times daily energy through submerged tidal turbines as the primary means to supply the building with carbon-neutral power."

 The site is currently used as a rubbish dump, where containers of refuse are piled up while they await collection by a boat that ferries them to a tip in Essex.
 According to Head, it is also the place where the Romans first landed in London.